-Part 1: News and media
+1. IELTS Speaking part 1: News and media

-- Where do you usually get the news from?
+Where do you usually get your news?

 I commonly get news on VNexpress, one of the most frequently-read e-newspapers in my country.
 Since the articles are regulated by the Government, I do not have to worry too much about the trustworthiness of the site.
 Facebook is also an accessible channel that gives me the freshest updates about fashion trends, politics and society in general.